MohamedMostafa259/AnalysingCrimeInLosAngeles/README.md

 | `'Status Desc'` | Crime status.                                                                                                                 |
 | `'LOCATION'`  | Street address of the crime.                                                                                                  |

-## Task
+## Analysis Objectives

 -   Where is the majority of crimes happens?
 -   which gender of victims is more common in each area?

 -   What is the most frequent descent of victims?

--   What is the most frequent gender of the victims?
+-   What is the most common gender of the victims?

--   What is the most common age for victims of each gender?
+-   What is the most prevalent age for victims of each gender?
     -   What is the number of crimes committed against victims of different age groups? (age group labels: "0-17", "18-25", "26-34", "35-44", "45-54", "55-64", and "65+")

 -   What is the most prevalent crime status?